vippsas/vipps-login-api/vipps-login-api.md

 #### Client initiated backchannel authentication flows (CIBA) - special cases where login does not start in browser or app
 The CIBA flows have been developed to support use-cases where authentication/registration does not start in a browser or an app.
 This means that it is the merchant/merchant's systems that trigger the authentication/registration and thus login cannot be done in the user's browser.
 This could typically be physical contexts e.g point of sales solutions, on the phone e.g call-center solutions or devices/terminals e.g TV-boxes.

-The CIBA flows are reserved for such special cases and needs to be specially enabled by Vipps for eligible sale units (TODO: Add link).
-A sale unit can be set up with both ordinary Vipps login and CIBA flows enabled and it is required to use the same sale unit for all use-cases to ensure you as a merchant get the same user id ('sub') on the user across different scenarios.
+The CIBA flows are reserved for such special cases and needs to be specially enabled by Vipps for eligible sale units.
+[Desciroptin on how to order the CIBA flows can be found here](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#who-can-get-access-to-ciba-flows-and-how).
+A sale unit can be set up with both ordinary Vipps Login and CIBA flows enabled and it is required to use the same sale unit for all use-cases to ensure you as a merchant get the same user id ('sub') on the user across different scenarios.

 A CIBA flow is initiated using the user's mobile number.
 This triggers a push message from the user's Vipps app.
 By clicking the push message the user is taken to Vipps to confirm the authentication/registration.
 If the user has not already consented to share information with a merchant such consent will be required.
 If the user has not enabled push from Vipps the user needs to manually open the Vipps app and possibly pull the home screen down for a refresh to receive the authentication request.